chingu-voyages/soloproject-tier1-chingu-trivia-po/README.md

 the [Requirements](#requirements), **_not_** to create a working version of the app!

-You may create your User Stories and tasks as text file or in the tool of your choice (like ZenHub, Notion, Trello, etc.).
+You may create your User Stories and tasks in the tool of your choice (like Jira, GitHub Projects, Trello, etc.).
 Remember that you don't neet to worry about technical details.
 What's important is to demonstrate your ability to create a set of tasks a team could follow to build the app.